Weekday Gospel Reflection

 The narrative of the Baptist's birth revolved around the miraculous.
 An elderly couple could not have children, yet an angel told the man, Zechariah, that his prayer had been answered.
 Zechariah was incredulous, so he was struck incapable of speech.
 But the couple did conceive a son.
 When Mary visited the boy's mother, Elizabeth, the Spirit filled the boy when in the womb.
 Now, with the birth of the child, miracles would happen again.
 With the proclamation of the boy's name, Zechariah regained his power of speech, only to praise God over and over.
 The Spirit would also lead the boy through his adolescence until his appearance as an adult.

 Notice the faith of the couple in the face of peer pressure.
 The name of the child was to reflect not just a favorite relative, but the identity of the clan itself.
 Male children would be given the name of an elder.
 In turn, the boy was expected to follow in the footsteps of that elder.
-When family and friends wanted to name the boy after his father, they wanted the boy continue the traditions of the priestly caste.
+When family and friends wanted to name the boy after his father, they wanted the boy to continue the traditions of the priestly caste.
 By giving him a new name, Zechariah and Elizabeth defied convention and declared his identity and role would be different, outside family traditions and expectations.
 When speech was restored to Zechariah, he praised God to affirm his faith in the heavenly message he was given.
 In other words, Luke highlighted the movement of the Spirit over the parochial concerns of the immediate community.
 God, not humans, would guide events.

-How many times have our parochial interests blinded us the to the activity of God in our lives?
+How many times have our parochial interests blinded us to the activity of God in our lives?

 Top of the page